livedocs-io/code-jam/README.md

-# Fakedaq
+# Code-jam
-Fictional stock ticker API written in Go.
+Fictional stock viewer written in Typescript, React.

 # Installation
 - Build the app by running `go build`
 - Set the rate-limiting environment variable `MAX_LIMIT` to the desired number
 - Start the server by running the executable `./fakedaq`

-# Routes
+## Actual "Fakedaq" API docs

  #### Get price quote for a specific stock
 `GET /stock/:symbol`